-University Avenue and West 180 Street bus stop is across from pedestrian entrance to the college on University Avenue.
+University Avenue Bus to 181 Street bus stop is across from pedestrian entrance to the college on University Avenue.
+(Please note: Northbound Bx3 stop on University Ave at 174th St is closed.
+Buses make a stop on University Ave at Featherbed Lane).

-• BX 40/42
+•BX 40/42